Caledonian Railway lines to Edinburgh: Haymarket, Barnton, and Granton and Leith Docks

 The approach to the Caledonian's terminal in Edinburgh was not far from the Edinburgh and Glasgow Railway (E&GR) line.
-In 1847 the Caledonian obtained Parliamentary authorisation to build a connecting line, from a junction near Slateford to Haymarket.
+In 1847 the Caledonian obtained authorisation in the Caledonian Railway (Edinburgh Station and Branches) Act 1847 (10 & 11 Vict. c. ccxxxvii) to build a connecting line, from a junction near Slateford to Haymarket.
 This was not welcomed by the E&GR, and the hoped-for through running was not agreed to.
 In 1853 the line opened, but only to a bay platform alongside the E&GR line but some distance short of the E&GR Haymarket station; there was a backshunt connection to the E&GR line.
 Any passenger access would have been inconvenient and this line was not used by passenger trains; there were factory premises on the line and serving these was the primary use.

 The Duke of Buccleuch owned and operated docks at Granton, on the north-west extremity of Edinburgh; the principal traffic was coastal shipping, as well as ferries to Fife ports.
 The North British Railway served his docks, and he was anxious to have a connection from the Caledonian Railway.
 The Caledonian proposed a line from the Haymarket branch, diverging at Granton Junction and forking at Granton itself, serving both the west breakwater there and the main Granton Pier; Buccleuch contributed half of the construction cost.
 The line opened on 28 August 1861.
 Buccleuch's docks had extensive internal sidings, and the Caledonian and NBR lines did not directly connect; nonetheless Granton was extensively used for wagon exchange, which took place over part of the Granton Dock system.
 In 1863 the Caledonian Railway bought out Buccleuch's share of the line.

 There was a gas works at Granton and it had a passenger station, the Granton Gasworks railway station, for the use of gas works employees only; a passenger service was provided by the Caledonian to and from Princes Street.
 It opened in 1902 and closed in 1942.